Mistralys/markdown-viewer/README.md

 $manager = new DocsManager();

-// Add all TXT files from a single folder, non recursive.
+// Add all TXT files from a single folder, non-recursive.
 $manager->addFolder('/path/to/files', false, 'txt');
 ```